For anyone interested or searching the CFC for relatives & ancestors....

 Special Thanks to:

-* Danny Bouchard who I have hired to access the Library Archives of Canada for the War Diaries
+* Danny B. who I have hired to access the Library Archives of Canada for the War Diaries

-* Paul Keenleyside for his excellent Map Work
+* Paul K. for his excellent Map Work

-* David Ryan for Timeline of Canadian Forestry Corps & Trains and Ships of CFC in Canada
+* David R. for the Timeline of Canadian Forestry Corps & SSchedules of the Trains and Ships of CFC in Canada

 Subject: Canadian Forestry Corps

-This email comes by way of a thank you (to you and Jude Mitchell and other contributors) for the wonderful insight and information offered online regarding the Canadian Forestry Corps.
+This email comes by way of a thank you and other contributors for the wonderful insight and information offered online regarding the Canadian Forestry Corps.

 I have at least one Uncle who began his WW2 service with the Corps - and in the interest of compiling a genealogical record of my family, I have found your website very interesting and helpful.